Skip to main content

 Troubleshooting Zowe API Mediation Layer

-As an API Mediation Layer user, you may encounter problems with how the API ML functions.
+As an API Mediation Layer user, you may encounter problems with how API ML functions.
 This article presents known API ML issues and their solutions.

 note